<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 1. Dynamic Learning Capabilities

-A traditional LMS provides little more than a static list of resources, laid out much like a college course catalog.
-Search capabilities are extremely limited, and there’s little in the way of direction or suggestions on what content to consume next.
+A traditional LMS provides little more than a static list of resources, like a college course catalog, typically designed for basic employee training.
+Search capabilities are minimal, and there’s little in the way of direction or suggestions on what content to consume next.

-Platforms like Google, YouTube, Netflix, and Spotify learn our habits and interests, and then suggest more content for us to consume based on our past activity.
+Platforms like Google, YouTube, Netflix, and Spotify learn our habits and interests and then suggest more content for us to consume based on our past activity.

 Unfortunately, a traditional LMS fails to provide these “dynamic learning” features found in other tools: